anelook/apache-kafka-clickhouse-demo/README.rst

 Step # 1: create and populate a topic with class attendance data
 -----------------------------------------------------------------
 #.
-Create Apache Kafka topic ``kafka-topics --bootstrap-server localhost:9092 --topic class-attendance --create``.
+Create Apache Kafka topic ``kafka-topics --bootstrap-server localhost:9092 --topic entry_event --create``.
 #.
 Populate topic with the content of the first file **events_years_2_12.ndjson** by running ``kcat -F kcat.config -P -t classes-attendance < events_years_2_12.ndjson``.
 This will add first half of our data as a bulk.
 #.
 Run `send_data`, this script will send messages from the second file one by one, imitating a data flow into the topic.